trethore/Weave/docs/extensibility.md

 Weave is designed to be pluggable and non-intrusive.
 Add new components, effects, style properties, renderers, and transitions without editing core.

+Mindset
+- Treat the core as a set of contracts.
+Expose typed style properties on your components, register transitions and builders where useful, and prefer stylesheet-driven visuals so themes can override defaults without forking your logic.

 New component

 Skeleton